masteredward/xavier-system/README.md

     target: /var/run/docker.sock
     mode: rw

 # Under "containers", the user can set the same options as above.
-The only difference here is that the ports, environments and volumes listed are available only to a specific container.
+The only difference here is that the ports, environments and volumes listed are available only to a specific xv-container.
 This way, the user can customize the container with unique features.
 # The keys under "containers" MUST MATCH the name of the subdirectory under "sources/". the xv tool uses this information to properly build and deploy the xv-container.
 containers:
   cdk-base: